Cap-go/angular-data-storage-sqlite-app-starter/README.md

 import com.jeep.plugin.capacitor.CapacitorDataStorageSqlite;
 ```

- - Add the CapacitorSQLite declaration in the this.init method
+ - Add the CapacitorDataStorageSQLite declaration in the this.init method

 ```java
 add(CapacitorDataStorageSqlite.class);